Roger Moore: Political views

 Moore in 1973 by Allan Warren.

-On politics, Moore stated he was a conservative and thought that conservatism is the way to run a country.
+On politics, Moore stated he was a conservative and thought that conservatism was the way to run a country.
 He was described as a "lifelong" supporter of the Conservative Party and endorsed the party during the 2001 general election.
 However, Moore also expressed a reluctance to be seen as an overtly political figure and felt his work with UNICEF meant that he could not involve himself directly in politics.

 In 2011, Moore expressed his support to Conservative Prime Minister David Cameron regarding his policy on the European Union, stating: "I think he's doing absolutely wonderfully well, despite the opposition from many members of his own party.
 Traitors, I call them.
 I mean any hardliner within the Conservative Party who speaks out against their leader.
 You should support your leader."

 Moore also expressed support for Britain keeping the pound sterling as its national currency and was glad the British government had not joined the single EU currency, stating: "I would have been very upset if we'd had to take the Queen off our currency.
 They'd probably have to take her off the stamps and everything.
 I am British and I'm fiercely independent.
 And I think we should be independent, as Sean Connery is about Scotland."

 In 2015, Moore criticised what he regarded as excessive political correctness within the film industry and felt that rewriting James Bond's sexuality, gender or ethnicity would be a mistake, arguing "it is not about being homophobic or, for that matter, racist – it is simply about being true to the character."

 Moore retained membership of the entertainment and media trade union BECTU (now part of Prospect) until his death, having joined as an apprentice animation technician before his acting career took off.
 At his death, he was the union's longest-tenured member.
 In 2007, Moore also voiced his support to workers from the Cadbury chocolate factory at Keynsham who were protesting against the plant's closure.